 Program length: 12 months (September 1 to August 31 of every year)

-Program breakdown: One advanced didactic month followed by 11 months of clinical rotation pertaining to the medical and surgical aspects of liver, kidney, pancreas, and small intestine transplantation
+Program breakdown: 12 months of clinical rotation pertaining to the medical and surgical aspect of solid organ abdominal transplantation with main focus being kidney and liver

 *RN First Assistant certification is required for ACNPs interested in assisting in the OR, but it is not required for the fellowship